 Have in mind that you cannot machine wash the hulls.
 You can either replace them or put them in the sun for a few hours.

 Learn More: Highest Rated Buckwheat Pillows

 - Great Cooling

 #1 Choice: ComfyComfy Buckwheat pillow

-Cotton is a natural material and can manufacture as organic.
+Cotton is a natural material and can be manufactured as organic.
 It’s also hypoallergenic and has great breathability and cooling.
-You will find many products with an affordable price tag.
-With all these above mentions pros, we have to mention that cotton pillows have a shorter lifespan and tend to flatten over time.
-If you choose a suitable loft, you can use it for any position.
+You will find many pillows with an affordable price tag.
+With all these above mentions pros, we have to mention that cotton pillows may have a shorter lifespan and tend to flatten over time, though the firmness level may vary by the amount of fill you add.
+If you choose a suitable loft, you can use it for any sleeping position.